MSRP (new) $529.99

 the frame can withstand mountain biking, but the geometry is horrible for mountain biking.

-- fork : the SR Suntour SF9 XCT V2, 100mm travel does not have the promised 100mm travel, but more like 20mm, the fork had play and it got even more play so when i was braking hard i felt like the fork would snap or fall apart. lack of adjustablity.
+- The fork is a SR Suntour SF9 XCT V2, 100mm travel does not have the promised 100mm travel, but more like 20mm, the fork had play and it got even more play so when i was braking hard i felt like the fork would snap or fall apart. it also lack of adjust ability.

-- Shifters/triggers: the stock are v brake lever and shifters, shifters are horrible you need to swing the lever way too long to change gear.
+- The all in one unit Brake & Shifters/triggers: the stock are v brake lever and shifters, shifters are horrible you need to swing the lever way too far to change gear, so changing gear becomes unnecessarily difficult. if you want the shifter to be at a good angle the brake will be at a bad angle and wise versa.

-- Brakes: the mechanical brakes don’t work well you need to press very hard to brake. these brake are so bad that V-brakes actually are better for braking wise,not wear wise of course.so i upgraded to hydraulic & shifters/triggers,
+- Brakes: the bike comes with single piston mechanical brakes from Promax..
+The mechanical brakes don’t work well you need to press very hard to brake. these brake are so bad that V-brakes actually are better for braking wise,not wear wise of course. so i upgraded to hydraulic & shifters/triggers.

-- Saddle– saddle is way too big for a fit guy like me, it wears out fast because of flex in the saddle the plastic under it that have screws in it will flex too so the screws will pop out.
+- Saddle– saddle is way too big for me, it wears out fast because of flex in the saddle the plastic under it that have screws in it will flex too so the screws will pop out.

-- The Bontrager LT-3, 26×2.0″ got horrible grip in the wet they are a death trap. on wet asphalt they slip and you will crash.
+- The Bontrager LT-3, 26×2.0 tyres got horrible grip in the wet they are a death trap. on wet asphalt they slip and you will crash, there is not enough space between the knobs and the rubber is too hard and not sticky enough to grab on to the asphalt check out the the review by Bikechanic :

 waste of money, unless you need a bike fast and it’s the only bike you can then at the point you are i the store.